simplystats/simplystats.github.io/_posts/2016-11-09-not-all-forecasters-got-it-wrong.md

 historical data.
 538 appear
 to estimate the standard error of this term to be about 2%.
 More details on this are included [here](http://simplystatistics.org/html/midterm2012.html).
-In 2016 we saw this bias and you can see it in the plot above (more points are above the line then below).
+In 2016 we saw this bias and you can see it in the plot above (more points are above the line than below).
 The confidence bands account for this source of variabilty and furthermore their simulations account for the strong correlation you will see across states: the chance of seeing an upset in Pennsylvania, Wisconsin,